RickWeber/100-days-of-code/r1-log.md

 Okay, at least for now I've copied all my code into working_file.py.
 That should reduce my confusion with imports.
 I've done a bit of fiddling, but mostly I'm just setting it up for now.
 Time to go get some breakfast first.

+### R1D29 - 2020-09-14

+Tidying up some code.
+From now on, history will be stored by the Market and Agents will look it up instead of keeping their own record.

+Part of me wants to make exchanges their own class, but it's probably too early.